DonovanAdrian/Gifty/README.md

     "Add an app to get started" section (It may look like this:
     "</>").
-  - Follow the registration setup prompts and select "Also set up Firebase Hosting for this app", if desired.
+  - Follow the registration setup prompts and select "Also set up Firebase Hosting for this app".
+  - If you have other plans for hosting your Gifty deployment, then Firebase Hosting can be ignored.
-    - Once you reach step two, your firebaseConfig info should now be generated and look something like this:
+    - Once you reach step two of the Firebase setup, your firebaseConfig info should now be generated and look something like this:
       - const firebaseConfig = {
       - apiKey: "AtaxStyhBwVcVh0rD4T6HBu9O3xTB0vcW-NPpl0",
       - authDomain: "test-projects.firebaseapp.com",